liferay/liferay-docs/develop/reference/articles/11-maven/db-support-plugin.markdown

 ## Usage [](id=usage)

-To use the plugin, include it in your `pom.xml` file:
+To use the plugin, include it in your project's `pom.xml` file:

     <build>
         <plugins>